sckott/recology/_posts/2019-03-04-control-flow-exceptions.md

 ## conclusion

 I'm not sure if I'll change anything in packages I maintain or not.
-I'll keep thinking aobut this and ask around to gauge others opinions on this.
+I'll keep thinking about this and ask around to gauge others opinions on this.
 Part of me wants to follow the avoid exceptions path, but I worry about two things.
 First, the complexity increases for me as the developer.
 If I don't fail out, then I have to deal with parsing somehow every response.
 It's not as simple as giving back the HTTP response; I ideally want to give users a data structure they are familiar with, i.e., a data.frame.
 Second, for the user, if I give back a list or an `R6` object, that increases complexity on their side.
 Is the benefit of more information worth the cost of more complexity for the user?
 I've no idea.